 If you’ve no intention of using the card, paying off any outstanding balance and cancelling it could improve your credit score and your finance application.

-If you’ve been refused credit in the past, check you’re not making any of the mistakes mentioned in this article.
-If you’d like any further information on why you may have been declined car finance, get in touch with our team.
-If you feel like you’re in good shape, financially that is, consider making an application or use our car finance calculator to help understand what you might be able to afford.
+If you’ve been refused credit in the past, check all the things we mentioned above.
+If you’d like any further information on why you may have been declined, get in touch with our team.